MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/alerts-dynamic-thresholds.md

 - Dynamic thresholds need at least three weeks of historical data to detect weekly seasonality.
 Some detailed patterns, such as bihourly or semiweekly patterns, might not be detected.
 - If the behavior of a metric changed recently, the changes aren't immediately reflected in the dynamic threshold's upper and lower bounds.
 The borders are calculated based on metric data from the last 10 days.
 When you view the dynamic threshold's borders for a particular metric, look at the metric trend in the last week and not only for recent hours or days.
 - Dynamic thresholds are good for detecting significant deviations, as opposed to slowly evolving issues.
 Slow behavior changes probably won't trigger an alert.
+- You cannot use dynamic thresholds in alert rules that monitor multiple conditions.

 ## Configure dynamic thresholds